ufo-org/artifact/README.md

 documentation with a mixture of text and runnable code snippets, similar to jupyter notebooks for Python.
 They are all initially opened when the VM is started.

+When working with R notebooks, to execute a particular code block you can either click on the green play icon above the block.

+You can also execute multiple blocks via the *Run* menu:

+You can also *knit* an Rmd file.
+This will execute all of the blocks it contains and generate an HTML file with the text and results of the execution:

+### Contents

+The reader is encouraged to explore the three experiments and two tutorials we
+provide:

+* **Demo** (at `experiments/demo.Rmd`) contains a self-contained variant of the benchmarks performed in the paper (Fig. 12).
+This variant is streamlined and tuned to execute quickly (around a minute).
+It also contains a discussion of factors impacting performance. **We recommend starting here.**

+* **Membench** (at `experiments/membench.Rmd`) explores memory and disk usage of the UFO framework. **It generates Fig. 3 from the paper.**

+* **Benchmark** (at `experiments/benchmark.Rmd`) performs the performance benchmarks for UFOs, comparing their performance to equivalent ALTREP vectors and ordinary in-memory R vectors. **This generates Fig. 12 from the paper.**

+* **UFO vectors** (at `vignettes/ufo-r-vectors.Rmd`) provides a tutorial for using UFOs in R and a guided tour over existing backends. **We recommend using this to get a feel for how UFOs are used.**  Before using this notebook, generate example data using `vignettes/`

+* **UFO programming** (at`vignettes/ufo-r-programming.Rmd`) provides a tutorial for writing new UFO backend implementations.